-The Atlantic Canada Agreement on Tourism (ACAT) in support of the Atlantic Canada Tourism Partnership (ACTP) brings together the Atlantic Canada Opportunities Agency (ACOA), the provincial departments responsible for tourism in New Brunswick , Newfoundland and Labrador , Nova Scotia and Prince Edward Island and the four provincial tourism industry associations.
+The Atlantic Canada Agreement on Tourism (ACAT) brings together the Atlantic Canada Opportunities Agency (ACOA), the provincial departments responsible for tourism in New Brunswick , Newfoundland and Labrador , Nova Scotia and Prince Edward Island and the four provincial tourism industry associations.

-The ACAT delivers strong results.
-The initiative generated $217.5 million in tourism revenue for Atlantic Canada in 2015 and 2016.
-That represents a return of $26.90 for every dollar invested in its marketing campaigns.
+The 2017 – 2020 ACAT delivered strong results.
+The initiative generated $34.5 million in tourism revenue for Atlantic Canada.
+This represents a return of $34.90 for every dollar invested in its travel trade marketing campaigns.
+Media relations activities resulted in a total of $8.9 million in earned media value.
 Thanks to the ACAT, more visitors from the United States and around the world are discovering Atlantic Canada’s charms.

 The ACAT is a powerful example of the benefits of government working with the tourism industry in pursuit of shared goals.
 It allows the four provinces to penetrate markets that are mostly inaccessible individually; intensify their international tourism marketing efforts; generate marketing economies and efficiencies and extend the reach and frequency of provincial and tourism brands in the United States and delivers a regional “Atlantic Canada” brand into priority overseas markets.